emilpriver/start2pay-woocommerce-gateway/README.md

-# Start2pay payment provider for Wordpress.
+# Payments Provider for Start2Pay on WooCommerce

 This plugin adds an option to Woocommerce to make you be able to make payments via [Start2Pay](https://start2pay.com/).